 For over 5 years, Orange Snowman has provided my law practice with a stream of new customers.

 A partner in our business growth.
-We have been clients of Orange Snowman for over 10 years, we have a professional, friendly relation.
+We have been clients of Orange Snowman for over 10 years, we have a great relation.

-Federico has created a great looking responsive website for our art gallery; helped establish our corporate brand, logo, and helped us create content.
+Federico has created a great looking responsive website for our art gallery; helped establish our brand, and create content.

 I wasted thousands trusting techies that spoke in terms I did not understand.
 All those memories are all in the past thanks to Orange Snowman.

 I have worked for Orange Snowman so I am a little biased, but in all honesty, they were, supportive and caring, best of luck to my mentors.

 We have received great results from our website, it is easy to use and we get lots of calls.
 You are in good hands.
 Orange Snowman, what a cool name!